profvjreddi/homepage/content/blog/phd-expectations.md

 The goal isn't to maximize your publication count.
 The goal is to produce work that's coherent, deep, and durable.
 Work that meaningfully advances the field.

 I would much rather see a student produce two or three substantial pieces of work than a longer list of incremental submissions.
 Depth compounds.
 Each deep piece of work builds expertise, reputation, and foundation for what comes next.
 A scattershot of shallow papers doesn't build anything.

+A useful test: when you're working on a paper, ask yourself what its test-of-time citation would say ten years from now.
+What lasting impact would it have?
+If you can't articulate that, the work might not be ready, or the contribution might not be significant enough.
+This framing helps distinguish between work that advances the field and work that merely fills a publication slot.

 This doesn't mean moving slowly for its own sake.
 It means investing the time to do things right.
 When a paper is ready, you'll know.
 So will your advisor.